learn-co-curriculum/oo-neopet-html-generator/README.md

 Along the same lines, your Item class will select a random type from the file names in the `public/img/items` folder.

 Furthermore, your User class will have a method, `make_index_page`, that will generate an HTML file and save it to the `views/users/` folder.

-## Example HTML File

-For a hint about what the generated HTML could look like, see the file [example.html](/views/readme_example/example.html) in the `views/readme_example` folder.

 ## Instructions